An introduction to a witch’s garden and the Witch’s Gardener

 Witchy gardening means a bountiful crop of weeds

-H has a belief which makes gardening a lot simpler.
+She has a belief which makes gardening a lot simpler.
 “Weeds,” she said, “are simply flowers without pretty names.”
-She grew up wandering the forests of her native land, and knew the plants there like we know the alphabet here.
-It’s in the wild that she’s most at home, so it was fitting that plants from a witch’s garden, which were often found by foraging, came to be the focus of my garden.
+She was born in Salem, lived around the globe, and knew the plants where she’d traveled like I know the alphabet.
+She knows the dark paths of the city, but it’s in the wild that she’s most at home, so it was fitting that plants from a witch’s garden, which were often found by foraging, came to be the focus of my garden.

 Which means I can let whole swaths of my yard go feral and she’s quite fine with that.
 Besides, after doing this for a few years now, you never know what will come up on its own.